-- what you do, and;
+- What you do, and;

-- why that matters.
+- Why that matters.

-In other words, the entire experience of your MSP websites should involve helping someone quickly determine whether or not a managed services provider is right for them.
-Yes, it goes into detail about the services you offer – but the real emphasis is on the value that you provide.
+In other words, the entire experience of MSP websites should involve helping someone quickly determine whether or not a managed services provider is right for them.
+Yes, it goes into detail about the services you offer – but the real emphasis should be on the value that you provide.
 You should build content around the idea that “I know what problems you face as a business owner and I have the solutions you’ve been looking for.”

 Why are websites important for MSPs?

-One of the major reasons why MSP websites are so important is because while they are absolutely the beginning of a relationship that you’re about to forge with a new member of your target audience, they also play an important role in helping you accomplish a much larger and farther reaching goal as well.
+One of the major reasons why MSP websites are so important is that while they are absolutely the beginning of a relationship that you’re about to forge with a new member of your target audience, they also play an important role in helping you accomplish a much larger and farther reaching goal as well.

-Therefore, your MSP websites are an opportunity to tell your story in a way that resonates with these people.
+Therefore, MSP websites are an opportunity to tell your story in a way that resonates with these people.
 Someone might know what a managed services provider is and even why they need one – but they’re just not sure why that partner they’re looking for has to be YOU.

-What pages belong on an MSP website?
+What pages belong on MSP websites?

 Another important point to understand is that all MSPs are different – which means that no two MSP websites will be created in quite the same way.
 They should all outwardly reflect the qualities that make your own MSP unique, meaning that there really is no “one size fits all” structure to follow when designing an online destination of your own.

 Having said that, there ARE a few common elements that all successful MSP websites share.
 In my experience, so many MSP business owners think that the most important pages on their website are going to be their services pages.
-They put a tremendous amount of effort into their pages on backup and disaster recovery or cloud-based solutions that they fail to properly emphasize… well, everything else.
+They put tremendous effort into their pages on backup and disaster recovery or cloud-based solutions that they fail to properly emphasize… well, everything else.

 I’m sure that you have terrific services that provide tons of value to your customers.
 But at Tech Pro Marketing, what we’ve found is that those services pages are NOT where you want to focus on as an MSP.
 Instead, you’ll want to pay attention to core pages like the following.